-Kurashiki Museum of Folkcraft (倉敷民藝館)
+Kurashiki Museum of Folkcraft

 The museum is located on the banks of the Kurashiki River in the Bikan Historical Quarter.
 Housed inside late Edo period rice granaries, the museum was the first project in Kurashiki to re-use such granaries for a new purpose.
 The museum displays some 15,000 examples of beautiful folk crafts from around the world, including pottery, glass, stone, textile, and wooden items.
 The museum shop also offers a wide variety of folk crafts for sale.

-- Hours
+- 0864221637

 - Closed

-- Monday (open for Public holidays), New Year's Holiday (12/29-1/1)
+Monday (open if it is a public holiday), New Year's Holiday (12/29-1/1)

-- [Admission fee]
+[Admission fee]

 - Not available